There is one thing that is for sure that there is a tiny grey area when we talk about social marketing. In nearly every case, it’s either good or bad.

 WestJet pulled on heartstrings through the video and relied on the common desire to do welfare through the holidays.

 Tasty, a food-focused division of the BuzzFeed domain, supports the methodology that the brand uses elsewhere.
 List posts, tips, and reaction videos are the standard, but it’s the 1-minute recipes that are the star of the show.
-These videos garner tens of millions of views across the site, Facebook and Instagram, helping to raise awareness for the BuzzFeed brand of content.
+These videos attract tens of millions of views across platforms like Twitch views as well as on Facebook and Instagram, helping to boost awareness of the BuzzFeed brand and its content.

 The key to Tasty’s success is in having quick, bite-sized content that is also topical.
 You’ll see recipes for Super Bowl parties, Mother’s Day, Christmas parties, and all points in between.